stefzki/hadoop_vagrant_machines/README.md

 # Hadoop Vagrant definitions

+##ATTENTION

+At the moment these scripts are work in progress - i will remove this info, when i am finished :)

 ## Purpose

 I personally liked Hadoop and all it's technologies.
 After it was great doing a live demo with a MongoDB Sharding Cluster, i thought it may also be funny to have something like this for Hadoop clusters.